dgelessus/NAGUS/docs/uru/sdl.rst

 Nested SDL types
 ^^^^^^^^^^^^^^^^

-Any state descriptor can also be used as an SDL variable type by prefixing its name with ``$``.
+Any previously declared state descriptor can also be used as an SDL variable type by prefixing its name with ``$``.

 .. csv-table::
   :header: #,Name
   :widths: auto

   5,:samp:`${DescName}`

+A state descriptor must be fully declared *before* it can be used as a variable type.
+This makes it impossible to declare self-referring or infinitely recursive state descriptors.
+Because the order in which different .sdl files are parsed is unpredictable, a nested SDL variable can only reliably use a state descriptor declared in the same .sdl file.

 The ``DEFAULT`` attribute is not supported for variables with a nested SDL type.
 A nested SDL variable's default value is determined recursively by the default values for the individual nested variables.